Items tagged “ossicle”

 Sesamoids, also known as sesamoid bones, are focal areas of ossification within tendons as they pass over joints 1.
 They can also occur in ligaments and usually measure a few millimeters in diameter.
 Their function is purported to be to alter the direction of the tendon and modify pressure, ther...

-Accessory ossicles are secondary ossification centres that remain separate from the adjacent bone.
+Accessory ossicles are secondary ossification centers that remain separate from the adjacent bone.
 They are usually round or ovoid in shape, occur in typical locations and have well defined smooth cortical margins on all sides.
 In most cases, they are congenital in origin, although they may occ...

 Ossicles of the wrist and hand